 by Dr. Amer Hussain, on Sep 2, 2019 3:18:00 PM

 We all know having braces isn’t easy, there can be a lot of moving parts (literally) going on to help align your smile.
-Now, since we can assume you haven’t had braces before there will be a learning curve as you get used to your braces and having them.
+Now, since we can assume you haven’t had braces before there will be a learning curve as you get used to your braces.

 There are some common problems that everyone will run into, and for each problem there’s a simple solution to help you.
 But first we’ll start with two golden rules to keep in mind.